citomni/docs/how-to/services-authoring-registration-usage.md

 * Services may throw **SPL** exceptions for invalid inputs/state (`InvalidArgumentException`, `RuntimeException`, ...).
 * Do **not** install try/catch "umbrellas" in Services; fail fast and let the global ErrorHandler decide how to render/log.
 * If your Service performs OS/IO operations, validate **before** acting (paths exist? permissions? quotas?) to fail deterministically with clear messages.

+If you find yourself wanting to catch `\Throwable` inside a Service, treat it as a design smell.
+Prefer to restructure the service API so it either validates inputs deterministically up front, or lets failures surface to the global handler.

 ---